How to Play

 When an enemy unit comes within range of a unit, it will stop its current action and enter combat.

-If engaged with multiple enemies, a troop will always attack the first enemy that it came into contact
+If engaged with multiple enemies, a troop will always attack the first enemy that it came into contact with.

 Only 25 units in a troop can battle at a time.